 - If your research involves biomedical research methods, please select Biomedical Researcher course.

 - Note: If you perform interventional clinical studies, you may also be required to complete the “Good Clinical Practice (GCP)” course.
+See below for further information.

 - For more information about the educational requirements, please visit IRB CITI FAQs.